Nemin32/Nemin32.github.io/other/_posts/2021-05-31-newsurvey.md

 negatives imply that the platform prefers Exoddus, consequently positive values imply preference towards Soulstorm.

-Finally there are two additional rows and one column that was calculated using the averages themselves.
-The row titled "Averages," simply took all the values in every column and took their average.
-The "Weighted average" did the same, but with respect to how many people took the survey from each platform (more people => stronger sway in the final average.)
+Finally there is one additional row and one column that was calculated using the averages themselves.
+The "Weighted average" took the averages of each column, but with respect to how many people took the survey from each platform (more people => stronger sway in the final average.)
 And finally the "Real overall" column is a row-wise average of the first five columns.
 I calculated this to check how self-aware the voters are about their real preferences.

 As I have previously joked with friends, there seems to be an "Iron Curtain" between the OWI-YouTube and OWF-RELIVE-Reddit axis.
 What I mean by this is aside from a few outlying cases OWI's Discord and